amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-04-the-image-format.md

 ![ICN/CHR](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-04-the-image-format/chr.gif)

-Now this didn't assure me that this would be faster to draw than the Playdate's [PDI](https://github.com/cranksters/playdate-reverse-engineering/blob/main/formats/pdi.md) format; not only that, but the restriction of having everything in tiles was something that made sense for the Famicon but not for our game.
+Now this didn't assure me that it would be faster to draw than the Playdate's [PDI](https://github.com/cranksters/playdate-reverse-engineering/blob/main/formats/pdi.md) format; not only that, but the restriction of having everything in tiles was something that made sense for the Famicom but not for our game.

-With this new knowledge, I started reading **Lukas** code.
+With this new knowledge, I started reading **Lukas’** code.
 He shared it on the **Playdate Squad** Discord server and had his game code on GitHub.
 I didn't understand the blipping code yet, but thanks to his previous messages in the Discord, I was able to replicate the image format.
 Once again, I wrote another [small Aseprite](https://git.sr.ht/~afk/ase-scripts/tree/main/item/export-to-tex-32.lua) script and tried it with this code; it worked!

 ![Glitched](https://media.amano.games/devlog/making-a-pinball-game-for-the-playdate-part-04-the-image-format/glitch.png)